ethanrg3/grAId/DESIGN.md

    - Finds correlations and patterns to inform new testing approaches

 4. **Reinforcement Delivery**
-   - Sends targeted push notifications with previously missed questions
+   - Sends targeted push notifications with one previously missed question at a time
    - Engages students throughout the day for retention
    - Updates student performance records dynamically